-Now, of course a VA panel does have its downsides – namely less accurate colors, ghosting and higher response times.
-But the EX3501R actually holds up well in these areas, with a respectable 4ms gray-to-gray response time, and decent color accuracy; covering 100% of the sRGB and 83% of the AdobeRGB color gamut.
+Now, of course, a VA panel does have its downsides – namely, less accurate colors, ghosting, and higher response times.
+But the EX3501R holds up well in these areas, with a respectable 4ms gray-to-gray response time and decent color accuracy, covering 100% of the sRGB and 83% of the AdobeRGB color gamut.

 The EX3501R improves on BenQ’s previous release, the XR3501, by dropping the refresh rate from 140Hz to 100hz, as well as featuring AMD Freesync.
 You will also see an improved resolution, with the EX3501R coming in at an impressive 3440×1440.

 What does this mean?
-Essentially, this improved resolution is ideal for the size of the monitor, providing improved pixel density and more all-round heightened gaming experience.
+Essentially, this improved resolution is ideal for the size of the monitor, providing improved pixel density and a more all-around heightened gaming experience.